braver/isotope-ui/README.md

 # Isotope UI theme

-A clean and configurable UI theme that adapts to your taste, offering endless possibilities.
-One Atom, many Isotopes ;) Isotope bases its colors on the selected syntax theme and blends with all of them.
+A UI theme that offers endless possibilities: one Atom, many Isotopes ;) Isotope adapts to match any syntax theme and you can change its appearance quite extensively.

 It's intended to provide an easy-on-the-eyes backdrop for your code, with well balanced typography, whitespace and contrast.

-Thanks to [@simurai](https://github.com/simurai) for the work on the [one-dark-ui](https://github.com/atom/one-dark-ui) theme that Isotope was forked from.

 ![flat background](https://github.com/braver/isotope-ui/raw/master/resources/images/flat.png)